Winter’s a Bummer! 5 Films About SummerFilms

 Under the Weather starts out normally enough: sunbathers set up their towels, radios, beach balls, and umbrellas on the sandy shore.
 But something’s amiss (and, honestly, I didn’t even notice it the first time I watched the film).
 The beach-goers are frolicking under cloudy skies!
 It’s an overcast day and the beach looks grey, yet they seem like they’re having fun.
 Finally, the sun begins to break through the clouds and… (well, I don’t want to have to yell “spoiler alert!” so I’ll just stop here).
 Watch these beach weirdos here:

 Hopefully this is enough to tide you over for the next few months.
 Don’t despair!
 The days have already been getting longer since the shortest day of the year, Dec.
-21st (which we celebrated with our shortest films).
+21st.
 Summer will be here soon enough, and these films are but a temporary respite from the cruelty of the cold.
 Enjoy!